w3c-cg/aikr/trust/kroftrust.md

 ## Executive Summary

-A cluster of W3C community groups has recently chartered work on agent identity, agent trust establishment, and runtime verification of agent claims.
-Their scopes overlap heavily.
+Several community and work groups chartered work on agent identity, agent trust establishment, and runtime verification of agent claims.
+Their scopes overlap.
 Their vocabularies converge.
 Their published founding texts diverge on one engineering property that determines whether any of the proposals will hold under production load, and none of them names it.

 That property is **resolution dependency**: where an agent's identity document is fetched from at the moment a counterparty needs to verify a claim.